Barsay/JetSynthTemplate/README.md

     The default devices are:
       <code>[tegrahda       ]</code>, witch is the audio device connected with HDMI output
       <code>[tegrasndt210ref]</code> witch should be the device connected with I2S system (not sure about that....).
+      #### Enable a USB plug-and-play audio device, and understanding how soundcards are wired in the Nano
+      WARNING: I messed up my asound.conf file doing this.
+When asound.conf doesn't work, ALSA doesn't work.
+I am currently trying to find a way to restore the files.
-    If you are using an USB pug-and-play sound device, it should appear as well in the options.
+    If you are using an USB pug-and-play sound device, it should appear as well in <code>cards</code>.
+If it doesn't check if it is correctly installed, and it's compatibility with ALSA
   3. type <code>cd /etc</code>.
-Here you can find a file called <code>asound.conf</code>. it contains the info for ALSA on how to use the soundcard system in the NANO. *TODO*
+Here you can find a file called <code>asound.conf</code>. it contains the info for ALSA on how to use the soundcard system in the NANO. to change your device to another USB device, copy <code>asound.conf</code> in another folder (somewhere SAFE!) and create a new one.
+In it type:
+  <code>pcm.!default {
+    type hw
+    card 2
+}

+ctl.!default {
+    type hw
+    card 2
+}</code>
+changhing the number of the card with the one you found in <file>cards</file>.
+_TODO: ADD MORE INFORMATION ON HOW SOUNDCARD ROUTING IS WORKING ON NANO, FIND DOCUMENTATION ON HOW TO CHANGE DEFAULT CARDS WITHOUT DESTROYNG EVERYTHING.
+MAYBE ADD TO THE REPO THE FILES._
+#### test the card
+go to a foder containing a audiofile.wav file type <code>aplay -vv audiofile.wav</code>
+it should play it.

 ## USE IT:
   1. Clone this repo
   2. On line 2 in CMakeLists.txt change <code>-insert projectname here</code> with the name of your project